LoYuXr/CalliRewrite/README.md

 This is the repository of [**CalliRewrite: Recovering Handwriting Behaviors from Calligraphy Images without Supervision**](TODO-PAPER-ARXIV-LINK).

-CalliRewrite is an unsupervised approach for low-cost robotic arms to replicate diverse calligraphic glyphs on manipulating different writing tools. 我们使用微调后的无监督LSTM来进行笔画拆分；并使用强化学习方法控制书写工具模型在simulator中微调笔画的精细控制。
+CalliRewrite is an unsupervised approach enabling low-cost robotic arms to replicate diverse calligraphic glyphs by manipulating different writing tools.
+We use fine-tuned unsupervised LSTM to perform coarse stroke segmentation, and refine them through a reinforcement learning method to produce fine-grained control.

 For more information, please visit our [**project page**](TODO-PROJECT-PAGE).